zepedae/social-environmental-raster/README.md

 supercomputing cluster.

-## Environmental Characteristics Using CMAP Data
+## Environmental Raster Using CMAP Data
 ### create_env_rast.R
 Using a shapefile containing land use data from the Chicago Metropolitan Agency for Planning previously rasterized to a 300 $m^{2}$ resolution in QGIS, this file